HyunCafe/my-javascript-notes/topics/jsFunctionsandConditionals.md

 ?+ - Possessive quantifier, matches as much as possible of the preceding character or group.
 Example: a?+ matches "a" in "aa a"

+//Example:
+function noBoringZeros(n) {
+  // Use regex to match any trailing zeroes
+  // * quantifier is used to match zero or more occurences of the preceding element (0)
+  // $ asserts position at the end of the string let trailingZeroes = /0*$/;

+  // replace any trailing zeroes with an empty string n = n.toString().replace(trailingZeroes, "");

+  // convert the number back to number format return +n;
+}
 ```